Cart

 The problem arises when Huxley gets onto the topic of “subhuman existences”.
 He states that “…every other species is a species of living fossils, capable only of degeneration and extinction, not a further evolutionary advance…of all this living matter only that which is organized as human beings has succeeded in finding a form capable, at any rate on the mental side, of further development.
 All the rest is now locked up in forms that can only remain what they are or, if they change, only change for the worst. it looks as though, in the cosmic intelligence test, all living matter, except the human, had succumbed, at one time or another during its biological career, to the temptation of assuming, not the ultimately best, but the immediately most profitable form.
 By an act of something analogous to free will every species, except the human, has chosen the quick returns of specialization, the present rapture of being perfect, but perfect on a low level of being. the result is that they all stand at the end of evolutionary blind alleys…. as species, they have chosen the immediate satisfaction of the self rather than the capacity for reunion with the divine ground.”

-The goal of the perennial philosophy is to recognize the oneness of all things, but the assumption that humans are a separate species with a higher calling than all other species is the basis of humanity’s degradation of the rest of the planet.
-Rather than adhering to religious beliefs design to underscore our superiority, we should contemplate our humble role as only one of 2.16 million species on the planet all interconnected in nature.
+So though the goal of the perennial philosophy is to recognize the oneness of all things, the assumption that humans are a separate species with a higher calling than all other species means that this philosophy is deeply flawed.
+Rather than adhering to beliefs that elevate humans as aspiring divinities, we should contemplate our humble role as only one of 2.16 million species on the planet all interconnected in nature.
+Perhaps it is in a complete recognition and acceptance of this connectedness that our true divinity lies.

-As noted above, Huxley is a man of his time and his flawed thinking is apparent from the perspective of the 21st Century.
+As noted above, Huxley is a man of his time and his flawed thinking is apparent from the perspective of this 21st Century blogger.
 He refers to humanity as “man”, uses the pronoun “his” consistently and sees no relation between the female principle and divinity.
 He also refers to “primitive” religions and “savages” as people who are less mentally and spiritually developed than people like himself or the thinkers he admires.
-However, in fairness,100 years from now it is likely that mainstream ideas of the 21st Century will appear just as deluded to people in the 22nd Century.
+However, in fairness, it is likely that mainstream ideas of the 21st Century will appear just as deluded to people of the 22nd Century.

 But Huxley admitted that he had not overcome his sense of a personal separate self, was filled with pride in his many and admirable achievements, and clearly struggled to be the best person he could be in his life.
 While his views have been limited by assumptions common to his place and time, in other ways his book is a valuable contribution.
 It is a compendium of what he considers the best writings on philosophies that seek to overcome the separateness of individuals and nations as they struggle and strive in errors that bring destruction to themselves and the world.